zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_virtual_function_module.rst

     <td>No input properties</td>
     <td></td>
     <td>
         <div>Dictionary with input properties for the virtual function, for <code>state=present</code>.
 Key is the property name with underscores instead of hyphens, and value is the property value in YAML syntax.
+Integer properties may also be provided as decimal strings.
 Will be ignored for <code>state=absent</code>.</div>
         <div>The possible input properties in this dictionary are the properties defined as writeable in the data model for Virtual Function resources (where the property names contain underscores instead of hyphens), with the following exceptions:</div>
         <div>* <code>name</code>: Cannot be specified because the name has already been specified in the <code>name</code> module parameter.</div>
         <div>* <code>adapter_uri</code>: Cannot be specified because this information is specified using the artificial property <code>adapter_name</code>.</div>